CoffeaTeam/coffea-casa/docs/cc_user.rst

     hist.plot1d(output['dimu_mass'], overlay='dataset', fill_opts={'edgecolor': (0,0,0,0.3), 'alpha': 0.8})

-As a result you should see next plot:
+As a result you should see the following plot:

 .. image:: _static/examplezpeak-plot.png
    :alt: Final plot that you should see at the end of example